nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 **Research Group Meeting w/ Prof. Chang and Grad Mentors**
 - Nov 18 @ 6pm
 - Present individual text classification models.
+- Reflection: Our models worked, but they are not conventional uses of Bag of Words or TF-IDF.
+The mentors explained to us the conventions and which parts of our code that we could improve.

 **Research Group Meeting (Undergrads)**
 - Monday Nov 14: Text Classification Model Progress Check (Virtual)